RaymondBalise/tidyREDCap/README.md

 ## Where Can I Find tidyREDCap?

 #### Offical Release
-You can get the latest offical release of tidyREDCap from CRAN.
+You can get the latest official release of tidyREDCap from CRAN.
 ```
 install.packages("tidyREDCap")
 ```